Key takeaways

 Business data breaks down into many different categories, some of which are:

 • Firmographic data.
 Consists exclusively of company-related data, such as its name, size, website, location, industry, revenue, and more.
-You can use it to generate investment signals and conduct market research.
+You can buy information about companies to generate investment signals and conduct market research.

 • Employee data.
 Consists of employee-related data, such as name, location, connections, job title, company name, education, and more.
 You can use it to source talent more efficiently and find the best-fit talent.